jerryaoverton/business-model-simulation/financial-institution/README.md

-# Simulating Companies.
-How to Build a Better Financial Institution
+# Simulating Companies: How to Build a Better Financial Institution

 ## Overview